drkhodakarami/drkhodakarami.github.io/wiki/Fluid.md

 A wrapper class for managing multiple `SingleFluidStorage` instances.
 This class provides method to add, retrieve, and manage fluid storages associated with different directions or indices.

 <div class="alert alert-dismissible alert-danger">
-  :bulb:<strong>Remember</strong>, the current implementation, version 1.1.2+MC_1.21.3, does not provide default behavior for handling the <strong>FACING</strong> of the block to retrieve proper storage based on the rotation and by default it assumes that the block is facing north.
-If you want to handle the rotational facing, you need to add your own logic (until we handle it properly ourselves in the library).
+  :bulb:<strong>Remember</strong>, the 1.1.2+MC_1.21.3 version, does not provide default behavior for handling the <strong>FACING</strong> of the block to retrieve proper storage based on the rotation and by default it assumes that the block is facing north.
+If you want to handle the rotational facing, you need to add your own logic.
+From 1.1.3+MC_1.21.3 and forward, the library is handling the FACING direction (look into <strong>AbstractFluidBE</strong>, the <strong>getProvider</strong> method is getting the directional relative storage for that block entity).
 </div>

 ---